View this document as: a single page | multiple pages.

 Identity Service Documentation and Records

-The CSP SHALL conduct its operations according to a practice statement that details all identity proofing processes as they are implemented to achieve the defined IAL.
-The practice statement SHALL include, at a minimum:
+The CSP SHALL conduct its operations according to documented procedures or a practice statement that details all identity proofing processes as they are implemented to achieve the defined IAL.
+These documented procedures SHALL include, at a minimum:

-1. A complete service description including the particular steps the CSP follows to identity proof applicants at each offered assurance level;
+1. A complete service description, including the particular steps that the CSP follows to identity-proof applicants at each offered assurance level

-2. The CSP’s policy for providing notice to applicants about the types of identity proofing processes available, the evidence and attribute collection requirements for the specified IAL, the purpose of PII collection (per Sec.
-3.1.3.2), and for the collection, use, and retention of biometrics (see Sec.
-3.1.11);
+2. The CSP’s policy for providing notice to applicants about the types of identity proofing processes available, the evidence and attribute collection requirements for the IALs offered by the CSP, the purpose for collecting personal information (see Sec.
+3.3.2), and the purposes for collecting, using, and retaining biometrics (see Sec.
+3.1.11)

-3. The CSP’s policy for ensuring the identity proofing process is concluded in a timely manner, once the applicant has met all of the requirements;
+3. The CSP’s policy for ensuring that the identity proofing process concludes in a timely manner once the applicant has met all of the requirements

-5. The CSP’s policy and process for validating and verifying identity evidence, including training and qualification requirements for personnel who have validation and verification responsibilities, as well as specific technologies the CSP employs for evidence validation and verification;
+5. The CSP’s policy and process for validating and verifying identity evidence, including training and qualification requirements for personnel who serve in identity proofing roles, as provided in Sec.
+2.1.2

-10. The CSP’s policy for managing and communicating service changes (e.g., changes in data sources, integrated vendors, or biometric algorithms) to RPs;
+9. The CSP’s policy for managing and communicating service changes to RPs, such as changes in data sources, integrated vendors, or biometric algorithms

-13. The CSP’s policy for conducting assessments to determine potential equity impacts, including the timing of its periodic reviews and any specific conditions that will trigger an out-of-cycle review (see Sec.
-3.1.4); and,
+13. The CSP’s policy for assessing customer experience, including the testing methods employed, timing of its periodic reviews, and any specific conditions that will trigger an out-of-cycle review (see Sec.
+3.4)

-14. The CSP’s policy for the collection, purpose, retention, protection, and deletion of all personal and sensitive data, including the treatment of all personal information if the CSP ceases operation or merges or transfers operations to another CSP.
+14. The CSP’s policy for the retention, protection, and deletion of all personal, sensitive, and biometric data, including the treatment of all such data if the CSP ceases operation or merges or transfers operations to another CSP

-Note: 800-63C references the use of trust agreements to define requirements between an IdP, CSP, and RP in a federated relationship.
+SP 800-63C describes the use of trust agreements to define requirements between an identity provider (IdP), CSP, and RP in a federated relationship.
 CSP practice statements MAY be included directly in these agreements.

 Fraud Management

-A critical aspect of the identity proofing process is to mitigate fraudulent attempts to gain access to benefits, services, data, or assets protected by identity management systems.
-Resolution, Validation, and Verification processes in many instances can mitigate many attacks.
-However, with the constantly changing threat environment, the layering of additional checks and controls can provide increased confidence in proofed identities and additional protections against attacks intended to defeat other controls.
-The ability to identify, detect, and resolve instances of potential fraud is a critical functionality for CSPs and RPs alike.
+A critical aspect of the identity proofing process is to mitigate fraudulent attempts to gain access to benefits, services, data, or assets that are protected by identity management systems.
+Resolution, validation, and verification processes are designed to mitigate many types of attacks.
+However, with the constantly changing threat environment, layering additional checks and controls can provide increased confidence in proofed identities and additional protections against advanced and emerging types of attacks.
+The ability to identify, detect, and resolve instances of potential fraud is a critical functionality for CSPs and RPs.

 CSP Fraud Management